webidsecurityrepo/pdns/pdns/recursordist/docs/settings.rst

 ``hint-file``
 -------------
 -  Path
+-  Default: empty

+.. versionchanged:: 4.7.0

+  Introduced the value ``no`` to disable root-hints processing.

 If set, the root-hints are read from this file.
-If unset, default root hints are used.
+If empty, the default built-in root hints are used.

+In some special cases, processing the root hints is not needed, for example when forwarding all queries to another recursor.
+For these special cases, it is possible to disable the processing of root hints by setting the value to ``no``.

 .. _setting-ignore-unknown-settings: